rvidal/awesome_sshconfig/README.md

   ControlPath ~/.ssh/tmp/%r@%h:%p
 ```

-From now on, each time you reconnect to a host, that you are already connected, _ControlMaster_ will share the same connection, no matter how many times you use this (which can be a lot, when you are using [JumpHosts](#jump-hosts)).
+From now on, each time you reconnect to a host, that you are already connected to, _ControlMaster_ will share the same connection, no matter how many times you use this (which can be a lot, when you are using [JumpHosts](#jump-hosts)).

 ## PKI Authentication
-authentication without passwords, using strong public/private keys
+Authentication without passwords, using strong public/private keys.

 ## Tunnels
-exposing remote and local ports
+Exposing remote and local ports.

 ## Jump Hosts
-Imagine this scenario: I use a IPSec VPN connection to my work, and the security guys are not very fond for SSH, but I ended up convincing them to allow me, at least, to connect to one host, which has access to all the other hosts in the network, or, at least some of them; I have disallowed passwords, and I'm using a combination of PKI with One Time Password (using [Google Auth](https://github.com/google/google-authenticator)).
+Imagine this scenario: I use a IPSec VPN connection to my work, and the security guys are not very fond of SSH.
+However I ended up convincing them to allow me, at least, to connect to one host, which has access to all the other hosts in the network, or, at least some of them; I have disallowed passwords, and I'm using a combination of PKI with One Time Password (using [Google Auth](https://github.com/google/google-authenticator)).

 I could access my servers the usual (newbie) way, in where I access the **JUMPHOST** and then I access the required server, example: